 Apart from jury service, employees cannot ask for time off work for public duties if they are:

 All employees can choose to raise a grievance at work.
 It is the right path to take if you feel an employer is not allowing you enough time off to perform public duties.

 Different rules apply for employees in the Army Reserves or other reserve forces.
 They have some protection under employment law if they get called up for public service.

 The rules also differ for employers of reservists.
 Employers have particular rights and obligations in situations such as these.
 In some cases, they can claim financial assistance or they can apply for an exemption.

 Acas stands for the Advisory, Conciliation and Arbitration Service.
-You can contact them for free help and advice about time off work for public duties.
+You can contact them for free help and advice about having time off for public duties.

 Taking Time Off Work for Public Duties in the United Kingdom